-BIO 112 - General College Biology II with Lab: GT-SC1 5 Credits
+BIO 112 / BIO 1112 - General College Biology II with Lab: GT-SC1 5 Credits

 Examines the fundamental principles of ecology, evolution, classification, structure, and function in plants and animals.
 This course includes a laboratory experience.
 This is a statewide Guaranteed Transfer course in the GT-SC1 category.
+(Contact hours - 90)

-BIO 201 - Human Anatomy and Physiology I -GT-SC1 4 Credits
+BIO 201 / BIO 2101- Human Anatomy and Physiology I -GT-SC1 4 Credits